plovercode/course-python-geospatial/notebooks/11-xarray-intro.md

 **EXERCISE**:

+For the file `2020-09-17_Sentinel_2_L1C_B04.tiff`, the NODATA is not stored in the metadata of the file.
+Still, the elements with the value `65535` do represent 'Not a Number' (NaN) values.
+The conversion need to be done manually and use `mask_and_scale=False`.

-Elements with the value `65535` do represent 'Not a Number' (NaN) values.
-However, NumPy does not support NaN values for integer data, so we'll convert to float first as data type.
+NumPy does not support NaN values for integer data, so we'll convert to float first as data type.
 After reading in the data set `./data/gent/raster/2020-09-17_Sentinel_2_L1C_B04.tiff` (assign data to variable `b4_data`):

 * Count the number of elements that are equal to `65535`
 * Convert the data type to `float`, assign the result to  a new variable `b4_data_f` (numpy does not support NaN for integers).
 * Assign NaN (`np.nan`) value to each of the elements of `b4_data_f` equal to `65535`
 * Count the number of NaN values in the `b4_data_f` data
 * Make a histogram of both the `b4_data` and `b4_data_f` data.
 Can you spot the difference?

 <details><summary>Hints</summary>

 * `np.nan` represents _Not a Number (NaN)_ in Numpy.
 You can mask an array with np.nan values using the `where()`method